ismailmubarik/AWS-SAA-C02-Course/07-VPC-Basics/notes.md

 VPCs are regionally isolated and regionally reselient.
 Meaning a VPC is created in a region and it operates from all of the AZs in that region.
 It lets you create isolated networks in AWS.
 Meaning even in a single region you can have multiple isolated networks.

+Nothing is allowed IN or OUT of a VPC without explicit configuraiton.
+Its a network boundary and it provides an isolated Blast Radius.
+Meaning if you have a problem e.g. a resource or a set of resources inside a VPC are exploited the impact is limited to the VPC or anything connected to it...

 Default VPC setup by AWS have the same static structure i.e. 1 subnet per AZ using the same IP address ranges and require no configuration.
-Custom VPC are the exact opposite.
-Custom VPC also Hybrid Networking.
+Custom VPC are the exact opposite as they let you create networks with almost any configurations which can range from a simple VPC to a complex multi-tiered one.
+Custom VPC also support Hybrid Networking.

 You can pick Default or Dedicated Tenancy Model: This control whether the resources created in the VPC have shared hardware or dedicated